Guille1899/Digit_recognition/README.md

 pip install <whl_url>
 ```

-* If you don't have a NVIDIA graphics card, you should install the regular "*tensoflow*" with the following command:
+* If you don't have a NVIDIA graphics card, you should install the regular *tensoflow* with the following command:
 ```
 pip install tensorflow==2.4.0
 ```